Theikon/liftkit-scss/README.md

 ## Overview

-The aim of the fork is not to provide a simple drag-and-drop replacement for LiftKit CSS, but to enhance the source where possible, focusing on consistency and clarity.
+The aim of the fork is not to provide a drag-and-drop replacement for LiftKit CSS.
 This means that LiftKit SCSS is *not* compatible with LiftKit CSS out of the box.

 LiftKit SCSS uses mixins in favor of non-semantic classes in order to achieve a significantly smaller footprint and encourage semantic naming of classes in